Oklahoma Wage Law Explained

 - Employees of carriers subject to Part I of the Interstate Commerce Act

 Oklahoma does not have a state law requiring additional pay for work done on holidays or weekends.
-Employers are also not required by law to offer vacation, holiday or other pay for time not worked.
-These policies are at the discretion of the employer.
+Employers are also not required to offer vacation, holiday or other pay for time not worked but may do so if they so choose.

 Meal Breaks / Rest Periods

 Only employees under the age of 16 receive mandatory rest periods.
-Under federal law, breaks of 20 minutes or more can be without pay as long as the employee is fully relieved of his duties.
+Under federal law, breaks of 20 minutes or more can be without pay if the employee is fully relieved of his duties.

 Reporting Time Pay